 On display here was the “exercise” machine called the Walton Belt Vibrator.
 The point is simple: you put it on where you want to lose weight and it was supposed to create vibration that would melt fat away.
 It came in all sorts of different shapes and sizes.
 You could put it around your waist, on your arms, your legs, or anywhere you want to lose fat.

-It was advertising as being an effortless way of losing a few pounds.
-The company said you could even shed those pounds as you watching T.V. or taking a nap?
-Well, we wish that was the reality, and we wish you could do that today.
-But unfortunately, it doesn’t really work.
-If you want to lose some weight, you’ll probably have to turn to healthy food and exercise (or liposuction).
+It was advertised as an effortless way of losing a few pounds.
+The company said you could even shed those pounds while watching T.V. or taking a nap.
+If only that were true but, unfortunately, it doesn’t really work.
+If you want to lose some weight, you’ll probably have to turn to healthy food and exercise.

 Monowheel, the 1930s

 This is another one of those paradoxical cases where we know we’re looking at the past yet for some reason it also feels like the future.
-This, ladies and gents, is the monowheel.
-It has its origins in the late 19th.
+This ladies and gents is the monowheel.
+It has its origins in the late 19th century.
 In this photo, taken in 1931, we see the model that was created by Italian inventor M. Goventosa de Udine.

 It looks cool and it was probably fun to ride but it never caught on as a widespread means of transportation.
 The main issue was that the single-wheel design was unstable and could easily tip over.
 Though some inventors over the years have tried to find solutions (such as a gyroscope), no one seems to be too interested.

 Who needs to go to the spa when you have a portable sweatbox?
 Here, we have a model displaying the device in action.
 You put the bag over your entire body.
 It was then connected to a pump that pushed vapor into the bag and created a self-contained steam bath.